 Easy to apply

 Product should not dry before laundering

-This foam stain remover from Shout was also a highly performing product that earned high ratings during each of our tests.
-It performed well across the board, removing most stains with ease, and still doing damage to the remaining makeup and wine stains (which were challenges for most of the products we tested).
-When asked whether they would use this product, our tester enthusiastically responded with "Yes!"
-They liked the performance and price.
+This popular foam stain remover from Shout was also a highly performing product that earned high ratings during our tests.
+It performed well across the board, removing most stains with ease, and took care of the remaining makeup and wine stains (which were challenges for most of the products we tested).
+We also liked the performance and price.
 Other highlights were its ease of use, unscented formula, and overall value.

-The directions tell you not to let this foam dry on stains, so if you're someone who easily gets distracted and could see yourself getting interrupted while doing laundry and chores, or if you like to take your time with laundry steps, this product might not agree with your usual process.
-Otherwise, though, it's a super highly performing, budget-friendly, easy-to-use choice that proved to be effective during our testing process.
+We noted that the directions tell you not to let this foam dry on stains.
+If you're someone who easily gets distracted and can see yourself getting interrupted while doing chores, or if you like to take your time with laundry steps, this product might not work with your usual process.
+Otherwise, it's a high performing, budget-friendly, easy-to-use choice that proved to be effective during our testing process.